 Two-tier backpressure:

-• Global limit: 1000 items.
-Returns error when reached
+• Global limit: maxPending = 1000 items.
+Enqueue() returns ErrQueueFull when reached

-• Per-peer limit: 100 items per target peer.
-Returns error when reached
+• Per-peer limit: maxPerPeer = 100 items per target peer.
+Returns ErrPeerQueueFull when reached

-• Errors propagate to CLI with actionable messages
+• SubmitSend() propagates both errors to the CLI caller with actionable messages

 The global limit matches the persistence limit (ADR-R11), ensuring the in-memory queue never exceeds what can be persisted.

-Additionally, a periodic cleanup ticker evicts stale jobs older than 24 hours.
+Additionally, a 5-minute cleanup ticker in the queue processor evicts stale pendingJobs entries older than 24 hours, preventing accumulation from abandoned jobs.

 Why 100 Per-Peer